kurtshuler/proxmox-ubuntu-server/2 - Ubuntu VM Installation within Proxmox.md

 > ➡️ After the steps above, **STOP at tteck's "Install Docker" step**.
 We will do that later!
 >
-> tteck's Ubuntu Cloud-Init steps are copied here below for your convenience.
+> tteck's Ubuntu Cloud-Init steps are copied below for your convenience.
+### Setup Cloud-Init data

 #### Click on `Cloud-Init` in the VM's vertical middle menu bar
 > <img src="https://github.com/kurtshuler/proxmox-ubuntu-server/blob/main/images/VM-settings-Cloud-Init.png" width="500"/>
 #### Fill in the `Cloud-Init` settings